Home CountryAustralia Top 19 Tech Companies and Startups in Australia

 Sector: Fintech

-Next on our list is Moula and is another startup owned by Piers Moller, Aris Allegos, and Andrew Watt, and operates in the fintech industry.
+Next on our list is Moula, another startup owned by Piers Moller, Aris Allegos, and Andrew Watt, and operates in the fintech industry.

 The company was established in 2013 and has its headquarters in Melbourne, Australia.